Why Manual Processes Fail

 Australian Government Agencies

 Required under the Privacy (Australian Government Agencies — Governance) APP Code 2017 for all high-privacy-risk projects.
-Non-compliance can result in regulatory action and public reporting.

 Private Sector Organisations